tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day9.md

 create a velocity field.
 By differentiating the velocity field one obtains a deformation field, which is a useful representation for trying to understand tissue formation by motion during development.
-The deformation field can, in fact, by used to identify separate tissues from a blob of cells.
+The deformation field can, in fact, be used to identify separate tissues from a blob of cells.

 Dr Kabla then went on to describe how one could analyse cell interacalation